 Frequent GI problems affect children with autism more commonly than others.
 While leaky gut occurs with Crohn’s Disease or Celiac- it can also occur because of food allergies, medication, and even radiation therapy.
 Autistic children often have issues with gut health.
 They are also more likely to be on medications and have food allergies.

-Unfortunately, leaky gut symptoms aren’t unique- they’re shared by other diseases and health conditions.
+Unfortunately, leaky gut symptoms aren’t unique- other diseases and health conditions share the same signs and symptoms.
 This means that medical tests often fail to uncover a definite cause of the problem.

 Does the Gluten-Free diet help kids with Autism?

-In order to see if will help your child, experts recommend taking about two to three months where you completely remove gluten from their diet.
+In order to see if it will help your child, experts recommend taking about two to three months, where you completely remove gluten from their diet.
 Every child is different.

 You may have seen our autism-friendly gluten-free restaurant reviews.
 Anecdotally, we totally think it minimizes our son’s behaviors.
 However, a study of a single child (n=1) doesn’t tell us much.